cry-inc/dmarc-report-viewer/README.md

 You can download the image using the command `sudo docker pull ghcr.io/cry-inc/dmarc-report-viewer`.

 ### Available Docker Tags
-The followng tags are available aside from the versioned tag for all individual releases:
+The following tags are available (aside from the versioned tag for all individual releases):
 * `latest` (Latest stable release)
 * `develop` (Last build from master branch)